 Expert Tax Defense Attorneys

 Need help with tax issues?
 Contact us as soon as possible to discuss your rights and the ways we can assist in your defense.
 We handle all types of cases, including trust fund recovery penalty cases.
-Schedule a Consultations Today!
+Schedule a consultation or call (214) 984-3410 to discuss your trust fund recovery penalty issues or questions.

 I.R.C. § 6672(a).